NathanCheshire/Cyder/WidgetCreationGuide.markdown

 If you want to have a bit of fun with the UI and not use the default absolute layout, take a look at the `layouts` package for layouts such as the `CyderFlowLayout` and `CyderGridLayout`.

+## Logic

+You have essentially two options for logic as the widget construction should be as minimal as possible.
+First, you can simply invoke a method within or outside of the class.
+Alternatively, you could use a lambda for the action listener to run the needed logic to drive your widget.
+The logic implementation is essentially all up to you, just make sure to follow proper Java standards and remember to write javadoc.

+Make sure to check the `utilities` package as it includes copious utililty classes for performing operations needed throughout
+Cyder.

 ## Finishing calls